Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: The Bryant-Salamon manifolds

 We notice that $\tau_1$ and $\tau_2$ are closely related, by the following simple lemma which is just calculus in the variable $r$. \begin{lemma} With $\lambda,\mu>0$, any two of the following conditions imply the third:

-\end{lemma} In order to achieve pure type $W_3$ or even $\gdois$ holonomy, one thus assumes \eqref{eqlemadas3funcoes}; equivalently the system of equations $\lambda\mu=c_0$ and $\partial_r\mu^2-s\lambda^2=0$.
-The unique solution is ($c_1$ is another constant):
+\end{lemma} In order to achieve pure type $W_3$ or even $\gdois$-holonomy, one thus assumes \eqref{eqlemadas3funcoes}; equivalently, one assumes the system of equations $\lambda\mu=c_0$ and $\partial_r\mu^2-s\lambda^2=0$.
+The unique solution is (with $c_1$ another constant):

 The only existing compact self-dual Einstein 4-manifolds with $s>0$, result due to Hitchin, were pointed out in the original construction of what we have denoted by $X_-$.
-The following is well-known. \begin{teo}[Bryant-Salamon, \cite{BrySal,Sal3}] For $M=S^4$ and for $M=\C\Proj^2$ with standard metrics, the spaces $\Lambda_-^2T^*M$ have a complete metric with holonomy $\gdois$. \end{teo} We recall that self-dual (SD) scalar-flat 4-manifolds also give rise to interesting complete $\gdois$ structures on $X_-$ by the same method.
-Raising questions similar to the above for the $\gdois$ structure on anti-self-dual (ASD) metrics, thus pretending that orientation preceeds further interests, we pass to $X_+$.
+The following is well-known. \begin{teo}[Bryant-Salamon, \cite{BrySal,Sal3}] For $M=S^4$ or $M=\C\Proj^2$ with standard metrics, the spaces $\Lambda_-^2T^*M$ have a complete metric with holonomy $\gdois$. \end{teo} We recall that self-dual (SD) scalar-flat 4-manifolds also give rise to interesting complete $\gdois$ structures on $X_-$ by the same method.
+Raising questions similar to the above for the $\gdois$ structure on anti-self-dual (ASD) metrics, thus pretending that orientation would precede other requirements, we proceed with the study on $X_+$.